 Both the plant and animal worlds are sources of the psychoactive tryptamine compound 5-MeO-DMT (5-methoxy-N,N-dimethyltryptamine).
 It was first described in plants in a member of the family Rutaceae called Dictyoloma incanescens.1 It is also found in high concentrations in the parotid gland secretions of the Colorado River toad Bufo alvarius.2,3 A 2010 review article cites several references indicating 5-MeO-DMT has been detected in human urine, blood, and cerebrospinal fluid and may also be synthesized in the retina, pineal gland.2 In fact, elevated levels of 5-MeO-DMT and its analogs have been detected in the body of fluids of people suffering from psychiatric disorders such as schizophrenia.

 Interestingly, researchers are finding that 5-MeO-DMT is only one of many compounds in so-called toad venoms.
 Just like psilocybin mushrooms, it’s the influence of all the compounds in toad secretions that is responsible for the overall psychedelic experience for the user.
-Therefore, an experience with 5-MeO-DMT alone doesn’t have all the effects and possible benefits of the complete, naturally-occurring mixture of compounds in toad secretions.
+For example, a 2018 study found that a 50 mg dose of vaporized bufotoxin secretions (containing about 5-7 mg of 5-MeO-DMT) from B. alvarius gave the same intensity of mystical experience as a high dose (30 mg/70 kg) of pure psilocybin.4 However, there was a significant increase in the intensity of the mystical experience from the vaporized toad secretions compared to a moderate/high dose (20 mg/70kg) of pure psilocybin.
+The latter result shows that the mixture of compounds in the toad secretions was more potent than the moderate/high dose of pure psilocybin in creating a full mystical experience.
+Therefore, an experience with 5-MeO-DMT alone would not be expected to have all the effects and possible benefits of the complete, naturally-occurring mixture of compounds in toad secretions.

 Here are two examples of the different compounds found in the secretions of B. alvarius.
 As part of the first study, the researchers analyzed five samples of secretions for the levels of several compounds.
 The ranges of each compound per 1 gram of dried secretion were:3